Puppy Mills: How To Spot Them!

 Why You Shouldn't Buy From A Puppy Farm

-Please don't buy from puppy mills.
-You may not know it, but many puppies bought from these places have serious health issues as a result of sheer neglect.
-Many of these puppies don't even reach the age of six months!
+You may not know it, but many puppies bought from these places have serious health issues due to sheer neglect.

-Please don't think that by buying a puppy from one of these farms you'll be helping to rescue an ill-treated and unhealthy puppy.
-You won't be.
-Instead, you'll be allowing farms like these to thrive and continue their cruel breeding practices.
+Please don't think that by buying a puppy from one of these farms, you'll be helping to rescue an ill-treated and unhealthy puppy.

 How To Avoid Puppy Mills

-Puppy farmers are eager for your money and will go to extreme measures to try to pull the wool over your eyes.
-So, how can you be sure you're buying from a responsible breeder?
+Puppy farmers are eager for your money and will take extreme measures to pull the wool over your eyes.

-• ask how many different breeds they raise and be very wary if they're offering more than two or three types of breeds for sale.
-(There are good breeders who offer more than one breed, but make sure you check them out.)
+• Ask how many different breeds they raise, and be very wary if they're offering more than two or three types of breeds for sale.

-• ask how many litters they produce a year.
+• Ask how many litters they produce a year.

 Very light golden cocker spaniel puppy sitting on kitchen tiles.I'm not sad, honestly!

-• get references.
+• Get references.
 Ask if they'd mind if you spoke to pet owners who've bought puppies from them previously.

-• ask to see the puppy's registration papers and check the details against the breeder's details.
+• Ask to see the puppy's registration papers and check the details against the breeder's details.

 • Ask what their policy is on returning a puppy.
 A good breeder will always accept a return without question and will re-home the puppy for you.